symfony/symfony-docs/book/part12.rst

 container: from class names as parameters, to overriding existing object definitions, from scope support to dumping a container to a plain PHP class, and much more.
-The Symfony dependency injection container is really powerful and is able to manage any kind of PHP classes.
+The Symfony dependency injection container is really powerful and is able to manage any kind of PHP class.

 Don't yell at me if you don't want to have a dependency injection container in your framework.
 If you don't like it, don't use it.
 It's your framework, not